Inspirateur/DiscordWordCloud/README.md

 (by defaults the bot read all the channel it has read access to)

-Please note that this project is still in development, some features like real time training are not implemented yet.
+Please note that this project is still in development, some features might still contain bugs or not be polished.

 # Pictures